Tropang Trumpo

-Tropang Trumpo (Tagalog for Troop of Tops) is a Philippine sketch comedy show produced by ABC-5 (later known as TV5), a one-hour comedy program that featured gags, spoofs and lampoons, was known to be the "mother" of all local gag shows.
-It was the show that started it all, so to speak, and paved the way for all the comedy shows that followed thereafter.
-It was aired from March 12, 1994, until March 13, 1999, when it was replaced by Ispup.
+Tropang Trumpo (Tagalog for Troop of Tops) is a Philippine television sketch comedy show broadcast by ABC.
+It aired from March 12, 1994 to March 13, 1999, and was replaced by Ispup.

 History

-Its original cast included Ogie Alcasid, Michael V., Gelli de Belen, and theatre/voice actors Noni Buencamino, Manny Castañeda, Earl Ignacio, Sheilou Bharwani, Mhalou Crisologo, Ana Abad Santos and Lorna Gay Long.
-Tropa aired on Saturday nights and was originally directed by Jose Javier Reyes.
+The original cast included Ogie Alcasid, Michael V., Gelli de Belen, and theatre/voice actors Nonie Buencamino, Manny Castañeda, Earl Ignacio, Sheilou Bharwani, Mhalou Crisologo, Ana Abad Santos and Lorna Gay Long.
+Tropa originally aired on Friday nights and was directed by Jose Javier Reyes.

 However, when Reyes became busy with movies, former Goin' Bananas cast members Edgar "Bobot" Mortiz, Al Tantay and former Goin' Bananas headwriter Dan Salamante came in and assumed the respective posts of director and writers.
+The ABC management also moved the show to Saturday nights and found greater success in the show's ratings and advertising revenues.
 Mortiz, Tantay and Salamante introduced new segments for the show, the most famous was Battle of the Brainless, a satirical quiz show sketch parodying the 90s game show Battle of the Brains aired over RPN, where simple quiz questions are never answered.
 The show went on even when two of its main cast, Michael V. and Ogie Alcasid, left in 1995 to do another gag show for GMA entitled Bubble Gang.
 It was then that Maoi Roca and Smokey Manoloto joined the show with Gelli de Belen, Carmina Villaroel and Earl Ignacio.
 The show won as Best Gag Show during the 1995 Star Awards for Television and received regional acclaim as "Highly Commended" in the Best Comedy Programme or Series in the 1996 Asian Television Awards held in Singapore.